History of Tunisia under French rule: French regime

-Presented here are the commencement and the early history of the Protectorate, including institutional profiles, economic accomplishments, and reforms.
-"On the whole the urban and settled parts of the Tunisian population did not evince great hostility to the French protectorate in the pre-First World War period."
-The changing political configurations variously dominant in Metropolitan France are also summarized.

 Establishment

 Initially, Italy was the European country most interested in incorporating Tunisia into its sphere of influence.
 Italy's strong motivation derived from the substantial number of expatriate citizens already resident there, with corresponding business investment, due to its close geography.
 Yet in the emerging national conscience of the newly unified (1861) Italian state, the establishment of a directly ruled colony did not then attract high-priority interest for the political agenda.

 France, whose possession of Algeria bordered Tunisia, and Britain, then possessing the tiny island of Malta lying off its coast, were also interested.
 Britain wanted to avoid a single power controlling both sides of the Strait of Sicily.
 During 1871–1878, France and Britain had been co-operating to foreclose Italian political influence.
 Yet more often these two countries were keen rivals.
 "For most of their tenure [both began in 1855], Richard Wood and Léon Roches, the consuls respectively of Britain and France, competed fiercely with each other to gain an economic or political edge in Tunisia."